scionassociation/scion-cp_I-D/draft-dekater-scion-controlplane.md

 At each AS, the PCB will be processed and propagated at the subsequent propagation event.
 As propagation events are not synchronized between different ASes, a PCB arrives at a random point in time during the interval and may be buffered before potentially being propagated.
 With a propagation interval T at each AS, the mean time until the PCB is propagated in one AS therefore is T / 2 and the mean total time for the propagation steps of a PCB of length L is at worst L * T / 2 (with a variance of L * T^2 / 12).

 Note that link removal is not part of path discovery in SCION.
 For scheduled removal of links, operators let path segments expire.
-On link failures, endpoints route around the failed link by switching to different paths in the data plane .
+On link failures, endpoints route around the failed link by switching to different paths in the data plane (see {{I-D.dekater-scion-dataplane}} section "Handling Link Failures").

 To achieve scalability, SCION partitions ASes into ISDs and in an ideal topology the inter-ISD core network should be kept to a moderate size.
 For more specific observations, we distinguish between intra-ISD and inter-ISD beaconing.